captain-yoshi/moveit_benchmark_suite/.docs/bm_pipeline.md

       time : [ 0.1, 0.4, 0,2]         # Raw data
       avg_time: 0.23                  # Aggregated data
 ```
+The output path and filename can be specified by the arg `output_file`.
+THe path defaults to ROS_HOME or ~/.ros and the filename follows this structure `<aggregate+date>.yaml`.

 ## Plot data
 GNUPlot was choosen to speedup developpment because another project had worked on it ([robowflex](https://github.com/KavrakiLab/robowflex)).
 The minimum required version is 5.0 because this project uses the [inline datablocks](http://www.bersch.net/gnuplot-doc/inline-data-and-datablocks.html#inline-data) feature.
 Only the boxplot and bar graphs type are supported.